JyotinderSingh/go-wal/README.md

 ### Writing to the WAL

 You can write an entry to the WAL using the `Write` method.
 This method takes a byte slice as data.
+This method is thread-safe.

 ```go
 err := wal.WriteEntry([]byte("data"))